Skip to main content

 ATTORNEY

-A member of the State Bar of Michigan since 2003, Negri’s solo practice specializes in transactional law, wills & trusts and small business needs.
+A member of the State Bar of Michigan since 2003, Negri’s solo practice specializes in transactional law, wills & trusts and probate.
 He is a member of the Estate Planning & Probate section, and is a co-founder of the Religious Liberty Law section of the Bar.

 AUTHOR